-Getting around in Jakarta can be a nightmare, so expats will need a sense of humour, the ability to plan ahead and infinite patience.
-There are various modes of transport available, ranging from luxurious Mercedes taxis with their English-speaking drivers, to the very basic bajaj, the Indonesian equivalent of a tuk-tuk.
+Getting around in Jakarta can be difficult, so expats will need a sense of humour, the ability to plan ahead and infinite patience.
+There are various modes of transport available, ranging from luxurious Mercedes taxis with English-speaking drivers to the very basic bajaj, the Indonesian equivalent of a tuk-tuk.

-Most wealthy Indonesians and expats employ a full-time driver to take care of their transport needs, but for the average Jakartan this is a luxury which they cannot afford.
-For the majority of people living and working in Jakarta, buses, ojeks and bajaj are their only option.
-It is common to see overcrowded buses, and motorbikes carrying at least two, if not three, passengers.
+Most wealthy Indonesians and expats employ a full-time driver to take care of their transport needs, but for the average Jakartan, this is a luxury they cannot afford.
+For most people living and working in Jakarta, buses, rail, ojeks and bajaj are their only options.

+The city’s railway system is being expanded, but the roads remain jammed in the meantime.
 Whether riding around in a comfortable air-conditioned car or holding on to the back of an ojek, one thing that is guaranteed in Jakarta is traffic congestion.
-Even the shortest journeys can take hours so it is advisable to allow plenty of time to get to one’s destination.
-Friday afternoons are known to be particularly bad.
+Even the shortest road journeys can take hours, so it is advisable to allow plenty of time to reach one’s destination.

 Public transport in Jakarta

 Trains run from Jakarta to the suburbs and beyond.
-The trains are busy and often very crowded on the commuter line, but are the fastest way to get out of Jakarta and back again, avoiding the heavily congested roads.
+The trains are busy and often very crowded on the KRL Commuterline, but trains are the fastest way to get in and out of Jakarta while avoiding the heavily congested roads.

 Taxis in Jakarta

-There are a number of taxi services in Jakarta, with ride-sharing services like Grab being the recommended service for expats to use.
-Drivers are generally very good, have knowledge of the city and speak reasonably good English.
+There are a number of taxi services in Jakarta, with ridesharing services such as Grab being recommended for expats.
+Drivers are generally skilful, have knowledge of the city and speak reasonably good English.
 They are a safe bet for newcomers to Jakarta and those unfamiliar with the area.

-Other local taxi drivers generally don’t speak English and often have a very basic knowledge of the city.
-It is not unheard of for these drivers to get lost and for journeys to take longer than normal because they have to stop to ask directions.
+Other local taxi drivers generally don’t speak English and often have only basic knowledge of the city.
+It is not unheard of for these drivers to get lost and for journeys to take longer than expected because they have to stop to ask for directions.

+Driving in Jakarta is generally not recommended.
 For most people who can afford it, having a full-time driver is the easiest and most convenient option for getting around Jakarta.
-The driver’s pay is based on a daily rate and then overtime is added if they work late and on weekends.
+The driver’s pay is based on a daily rate, and overtime is added if they work late and on weekends.
 A good driver is invaluable as he will have an excellent knowledge of the city’s roads and know the quickest routes to a given address.

 Cycling in Jakarta